joshre/joshre.github.io/_share/resume.md

 In my time at MxU, I wore many hats.
-I built a few marketing sites, developed numerous marketing pages for business partnerships, tightly integrated business logic and marketing functions between HubSpot and our application, created a merch site on Shopify, and built an annual conference site that tied into eventbrite.
+I built a few marketing sites, developed numerous marketing pages for business partnerships, tightly integrated business logic and marketing functions between HubSpot and our application, spun up merch on Shopify, and annually built an event site that tied into eventbrite.

 **I’m most proud of my design contributions to MxU**.
 Though we had a dedicated